 How the Mill Levy Override Works

-The approval of 3B in 2016 (now included in the updated, and current MLO approved in 2018 (4C) generated about $46 million for the construction of these two elementary schools.
+The approval of 3B in 2016 [now included in the updated, and current MLO approved in 2018 (4C)] supported financing that generated about $46 million for the construction of these two elementary schools.
 District 49 does not go into debt by issuing bonds, rather, uses Certificates of Participation to finance the work involved in the projects.
 The MLO provides funding to pay off the CoPs over a 25-year period.
-Once the CoPs are paid, the district will be able to reallocate the MLO funds for remodeling projects, new construction or others needs.
+Once the CoPs are paid, the district will be able to reallocate the MLO funds for remodeling projects, new construction or other needs.

 The MLO Oversight Committee evaluates these projects.
 More informtion on the committe can be found here: MLO Oversight Committee